oroinc/documentation/user_guide/system_config.rst

 Activity lists
 ^^^^^^^^^^^^^^

-The activity list setting define different options to be applied to display :ref:`activities <user_guide-activities>` in the UI.
+The activity list setting define different options to be applied to display :ref:`activities <user-guide-activities>` in the UI.

 The following options are available: